andersskibsted/ElectraOne/README.md

 Put ElectraOne.bwextension in your Bitwig extension folder.
 Put the two mapping and configuration .txt-files in the same folder.

-Two do your own mappings, the way and format of the .txt-files are as follows: <br />
+To do your own mappings, the way and format of the .txt-files are as follows: <br />
 (So far only VST3's are supported) <br />

 First you have to make a file called config.json and put it in your Bitwig Studio folder in Application Support (on Mac, I don't know where on PC, someone enlighten me and I will add it here)